Madesoladeji/Cleaning-Dataset/README.md

-# Cleaning-Dataset
-This Dataset was cleaned and transposed using Google spreadsheet.

 **Data Integrity** is essential when working on  a dataset, and this meaning the data must be cleaned and almost 100% error free before the analysis can begin.
 In this project, I cleaned and transposed the dataset using google spreadsheet.
 I will be taking you through the steps I took in achieving this without stress.

 ### Cleaning Data